2020 State of the Union Address: Speaker Pelosi ripping up speech

 As the address concluded, Pelosi tore up her copy of the speech in four separate sections.
 "In case any confusion remained" regarding her actions, "Pelosi held up what remained of the address to her family in the gallery, in full view of reporters".
 Pelosi defended her actions, saying "He shredded the truth, so I shredded his speech.
 What we heard last night was a disgrace."
 Pelosi elaborated that "it was a courteous thing to do considering the alternatives.
 It was such a dirty speech."
 Subsequent to the address, a video showed Pelosi making small tears of the speech as it was being delivered.
 In a subsequent interview with CNN's Christiane Amanpour, Pelosi admitted to making small tears in her paper copy as the speech was being made, but denied that it was a part of a predetermined act to tear up the speech at its conclusion.
 Pelosi said that making small rips in the speech was simply a way of marking pages where she disagreed with the president.
 Some news outlets such as NBC assessed the act differently, "Before House Speaker Nancy Pelosi ripped President Donald Trump's printed State of the Union speech in half, it appears she made tiny tears on the sides to ensure that the moment would go smoothly."

 After the address, the White House Twitter account posted "Speaker Pelosi just ripped up: One of our last surviving Tuskegee Airmen.
 The survival of a child born at 21 weeks.
 The mourning families of Rocky Jones and Kayla Mueller.
 A service member's reunion with his family.
 That's her legacy."
+Some conservative analysts claimed that Pelosi broke the law by tearing up the speech under 18 U.S.C. § 2071, claiming she had destroyed an official government document.
+However, numerous media and legal sources affirmed that no breach of the law had occurred as Pelosi's copy was not a copy that had been officially filed with a court or public office.